neonix20b/ox-ai-workers/README.md

     irb
     ```

-2. In the console, enter the following commands:
+2. In the console, enter the following commands (see Usage section):

     ```ruby
     require 'ox-ai-workers'